bvoight/GCB535/Syllabus.md

 ## Regarding ChatGPT and other Generative AI / Large Language Models (LLMs) in the course

 The recent release of powerful generative AI tools has unsettled higher education.
-Tools such as Chat-GPT, GPT-4, Bard, Dall-E 2, Llama 2, Claude, Pi and Bing are developing rapidly.
+Tools such as ChatGPT, Codex, Claude, Claude Cowork, Gemini, CoPilot, Perplexity, Midjourney, etc. are developing rapidly.
 These chat tools can write and revise text, code and images in response to prompts.
+Our policy on use of these tools for various class activities is complex, but defined below with some rationale:

+"In class" activities.
 There may be cases where these tools can help you develop your understanding of the material and modules that we provide you for the class.
 If you are using these tools to help you work through 'in-class' materials, or in the course of helping you in your understanding of specific topics, we would ask that you indicate that by including a written note at the top of the notebook by creating a 'new cell' (and adding a note).

-Our rationale for creating graded material is to give a 'checkpoint' that you are, in fact, working through the materials and are understanding them sufficiently that you can independently perform data analysis tasks put to you.
-As such using these tool to answer graded material is not consistent with this goal and as such is not allowed and constitutes plagiarism.
-Use without permission in these cases will be considered a violation of Penn's Code of Academic Integrity.
+Homework assignments.
+We want to use this as a 'checkpoint' that you are working through the materials and are understanding them sufficiently that you can independently perform data analysis tasks put to you.
+As such, we ask that you do NOT use these tools to answer homework material, and use without permission in these cases will be considered a violation of Penn's Code of Academic Integrity.

+Final project.
+As with In-Class activities, use of AI tools and approaches will be allowed, by providing a specific indication or statement which describes what is your work and what work was completed with the assistance of an AI tool.